sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/06 - Beware The Wanderer/03 - Alex's Warning.md

 Alex's expression was blank as she processed what she was told.
 "I... thanks?
 How... should I get off this island, then?"

 Cookie smiled.
 "Don't you worry.
-There's an underground rail station that connects to the greater Metro network, so you should be able to travel whereever you need from there.
+There's an underground rail station that connects to the greater Metro network, so you should be able to travel wherever you need from there.
 'Course, the Mafia blocked it up with boulders some time ago, but looking at your stature, I think you won't have any trouble squeezing over the top.
 And hey!
 If you need to, the Metro itself is a nice place to lay low for a while.
 Just... be mindful you don't attract any unwelcome attention.
 It's not the sort of place you want to stay for too long."

 Her eyes flicked up to something past Alex, and she straightened up.
 "Well!
 It's been a pleasure meetin' you Alex.
 I do hope we bump into each other soon."
 As she stood from her chair, she surreptitiously slipped something into Alex's pocket.
 "I hope you'll come by before you leave Mafia Town.
 I'd love to load you up with some *proper* meals for the road."
 With a smile, she turned and made to leave.
 "Til then, dear!
 Happy eatin'!"